-The Republic of Paraguay (the "Republic" or "Paraguay") is offering US\$600,000,000 aggregate principal amount of 6.650% bonds due 2055 (the "Bonds").
-The Bonds will bear interest on their outstanding principal amount from the date of issuance, expected to be March 4, 2025, at a rate of 6.650%, payable semi-annually in arrears on March 4 and September 4 of each year, commencing on September 4, 2025 and ending on March 4, 2055.
-Principal on the Bonds will be repaid in two installments on March 4, 2054 and at maturity.
+The Republic of Paraguay (the "Republic" or "Paraguay") is offering G. 4,741,842,000,000 aggregate principal amount of 8.500% bonds due 2035 (the "Bonds").
+The Bonds will bear interest on their outstanding principal amount from the date of issuance, expected to be March 4, 2025, at a rate of 8.500%, payable semi-annually in arrears on March 4 and September 4 of each year, commencing on September 4, 2025 and ending on March 4, 2035.
+Principal on the Bonds will be repaid in full at maturity.
+All amounts due in respect of principal or interest to holders of Bonds will be made in U.S. dollars, based upon the Observed Exchange Rate (as defined below) on the applicable Rate Calculation Date (as defined below).
 For more information see "Description of the Bonds-General-Basic Terms."